NOOOO INFLATION Y U DO DIS?!?!

 In contrast, the cost of one week’s worth of meal prep ingredients:

 |Sweet Potatoes (750g)||$2.50|

-Doing meal preps for just 1 meal every weekday can save you up to $50 a week if you add a few cups of Starbucks and one higher-priced meal.
+By just doing meal preps for just 1 meal every weekday, you can save up to $12 a week.

 1. Buying in bulk saves cost